antroach2000/StockTrack_Abridged/README.md

 # https://stock-tracker-react.vercel.app

-# If you get a Serverless timeout please clear all cookies for https://stock-tracker-react.vercel.app
+# If you get a Serverless timeout

+This Serverless Function has crashed

+Your connection is working correctly

+Vercel is working correctly

+Clear all cookies for https://stock-tracker-react.vercel.app in the browser

 Login process being changed from AWS Cognito to another provider